jacksongod/hebcurbfinder/README.md

 A Mac only Apple script to help find HEB Curbside slot.
 [H-E-B](https://www.heb.com) is an American privately held supermarket chain based in San Antonio, Texas.

 ## How it works
-Given one or more keywords for intended HEB stores and phone number, the script will drive safari and continuously/periodically pull for the next avaible slots(free or not) from heb.com.
+Given one or more keywords for intended HEB stores and phone number, the script will drive safari and continuously/periodically pull for the next avaible slots(choose free or any) from heb.com.
 Once found, notify user by sending voice notification and messages to given phone number.

 ## Requirements
 - MacOS system.